RevolutionAnalytics/plyrmr/docs/tutorial.md

 ```

 This is the real deal: we have performed a computation on the cluster, in parallel, and the data is never loaded into memory at once, but the syntax and semantics remain the familiar ones.
-The last run processed all of 32 rows, but on a large enough cluster it could run on 32 terabytes &mdash; don't even think of using `as.data.frame` in that case.
+The last run processed all of 32 rows, but on a large enough cluster it could run on 32 terabytes &mdash; in that case you can not use `as.data.frame`.
-The return value of `output` contains the path and some format information.
-In general an effort is made throughout `plyrmr` to make return values of functions as useful as possible so as to be able to combine simple expressions into larger ones.
+Even if `output` appears to return the data to be printed, that's only a sampling.
+The main effect of the `output` call is to write out to the specified file.
 You can also store intermediate results to a variable as in:

 ```r